liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-I.md

 -  I hate the people —— the heart of the matter

 -  I hate the bloody niggers —— the heart of the matter

+-  I haven't anything to say against a real nigger, God made our colours —— the heart of the matter

+- " "I don't read poetry," Wilson said —— the heart of the matter

+- '* "I suppose there's a lot of that —— the heart of the matter

+-  Perhaps if I had a wife like that, I'd sleep with niggers too —— the heart of the matter

+-  Have another gin?"
+"I think I will," said Wilson —— the heart of the matter